 What are fungus gnats?

-Fungus gnats are tiny brown or black two-winged insects commonly mistaken for fruit flies, drain flies, or mosquitoes.
+Fungus gnats are brown or black two-winged tiny insects commonly mistaken for fruit flies, drain flies, or mosquitoes.
 They have a slimmer, longer body and longer legs and antennae than fruit flies.
 Fungus gnats are smaller in size than mosquitoes, and do not bite humans.
 They are particularly pesky because they don’t target the leaves or stems the way other plant pests might.
 Fungus gnat larvae feed on the roots, so they may be more difficult to identify during a quick visual scan.

 Why do they appear?